Prenatal Yoga: Benefits, Poses, and Tips During Pregnancy

 If you’ve ever had a miscarriage

-Remember, before you get started with prenatal yoga, talk with your healthcare provider to find out whether it’s safe for you.
+Remember, before you get started with prenatal yoga, discuss with your healthcare provider to find out whether it’s safe for you.

-Once your healthcare provider has given you the all clear, joining a prenatal yoga class can be a wonderful and safe way to stay active and help you stay connected with your changing body during your pregnancy.
-You might also find that meeting other moms-to-be at the classes helps you feel more supported as you can share your experiences of the highs and lows of pregnancy together.
+Once your healthcare provider has given you the all-clear, joining a prenatal yoga class can be a wonderful and safe way to stay active and help you stay connected with your changing body during your pregnancy.
+You might also find that meeting other pregnant people at the classes helps you feel more supported as you can share your experiences of the highs and lows of pregnancy together.

 Join a World of Support